Sun Temple (Sogamoso): Structure and worship

 The Temple of the Sun was built on the right banks of the small river Monquirá.
 The temple was a large round structure made of poles and clay with a roof made of reed.
 The temple did not have any windows.
 The columns surrounding the temple were built in three concentric rings made of wood harvested in Casanare.
 The temple represented the cosmos and was built to honour Sun god Sué.
 The temple also was a burial ground for the most important caciques and priests (Chibcha: ogques).

-The Muisca had a decent knowledge of astronomy and constructed various sites across their territories.
+The Muisca had a working knowledge of astronomy and constructed various sites across their territories.
 El Infiernito, just outside Villa de Leyva has survived.
 The Sun Temple was constructed according to the positions of the Sun.

 At the temple rituals were organised by the caciques and zaques of the Muisca Confederation.
 The mythological Idacansás held gatherings where children (moxas) were sacrificed.
 He made the city of Sugamuxi a sacred place.
 Mythical Thomagata was believed to travel each night between Tunja and the temple, a march he repeated ten times per night.

 Destruction

 Spanish conquistador Jiménez de Quesada heard of the Sun Temple and entered Sogamoso in early September 1537.
 He arrived in the afternoon and decided to wait until the next morning to take the cacique of Sugamuxi out of the temple.

-Curious to see the treasures in the temple, two of his soldiers, Miguel Sánchez and Juan Rodríguez Parra went to the sacred place on the night of September 4th, lighting their way with torches.
+Curious to see the treasures in the temple, two of his soldiers, Miguel Sánchez and Juan Rodríguez Parra went to the sacred place on the night of September 4, lighting their way with torches.
 When they entered the temple they found rich ornaments and mummies of ancient nobles.
 While they were collecting parts of the treasures of the temple they accidentally set fire to it with their torches destroying the temple.